-When I talk about evergreen content, I'm referring to timeless content, not timely content.
+When I talk about evergreen content, I'm referring to timeless content that forms the base of an inbound marketing strategy, not timely content.
 I'm referring to blog posts, guides, infographics and images that don't have an expiration date, and continue to be helpful and relevant long after they were published.

 Real-time content can generate huge surges in traffic, but those surges are almost always short-lived.
 Worse still, they don't translate into metrics that matter, like leads, and customers.

 Case in point, when HubSpot analysed the efficacy of their blog content, they found that real-time marketing had little influence over visits or leads:

 - 76% of HubSpot's monthly blog views come from "old" posts (those published prior to that month).

 - 92% of HubSpot's blog leads come from "old" posts.

 In other words, it isn't the topical, real-time content that generates the most benefit for your business - it's the detailed, well-researched evergreen pieces.